aanno/setup-kubernetes/doc/sles/install-sles.md

 ## SLES registration (optional)

-1. As developer you could register the SLES instance for free (for evaluation).
+1. As developer, you could register the SLES instance for free (for evaluation).
    Just create an account at
    https://www.suse.com/de-de/subscriptions/sles/developer/ .
 2. You can manage your registrations at the Suse Customer Center at